polyaxon/polyaxon/site/integrations/acr.md

 ## Overview

-You can easily add many private registries to Polyaxon to pull private images and use them when scheduling your deep learning and machine learning experiments on Kubernetes using Polyaxon.
+You can easily add many private registries to Polyaxon.
+In order to push private docker images to ACR, you need to set access credentials.

 ## Create a service principle and ArcPush